Keith-S-Thompson/gpt-wizard/README.md

 The script I used to translate from CVS to Git is a work in progress.

-The `Attic` subdirectory is an artifict of the original CVS repo, and contains files that were removed.
+The `Attic` subdirectory is an artifact of the original CVS repo, and contains files that were removed.

 `gpt-wizard` was designed to work with releases of